alfredomartinezjr/wosostats/resources/definitions.md

 **Take ons won** - `take.on.won`, `tow`

-A take on is an attempt by a player to get past her defender and maintain possession of the ball.
+A take on is an intentional attempt by a player to get past her defender while maintaining possession of the ball.
 A take on is “won” if the player dribbles past a defender, turns a defender to create open space, or draws a foul.

 Example 1: [http://i.imgur.com/uTDOeay.gif](http://i.imgur.com/uTDOeay.gif)